tacodevs/taskcollect/README.md

 ## Contributing

+TaskCollect development occurs on [SourceHut][1].
+Mirrors may exist elsewhere (e.g. the official mirrors on [Codeberg][2] and [GitHub][3]), but contributions will only be accepted through SourceHut.

-Confirmed issues and feature requests may be reported on the [issue tracker][1].
-If your issue has not been confirmed, please send an email to [taskcollect-discuss][2] to discuss your query first.
+Confirmed issues and feature requests may be reported on the [issue tracker][4].
+If your issue has not been confirmed, please send an email to [taskcollect-discuss][5] to discuss your query first.

 Contributions are welcome!
-You can send us a pull request, or if you are unsure where to start, or send an email to [taskcollect-devel][3] and we can help you get started.
-If your email reveals information about any educational institution, we advise you to send an email to [taskcollect-discuss][2].
+You can send us a pull request, or if you are unsure where to start, or send an email to [taskcollect-devel][6] and we can help you get started.
+If your email reveals information about any educational institution, we advise you to send an email to [taskcollect-discuss][5].

 Tests can be run using `test.py`.
 For more information, run `./test.py help`.